snytkine/node_priority_queue_native/README.md

 todos.push({"task": "Rotate tires", "category":"car", "priority": 1}, 1);

 // Option 2.
-With Comparator function:
+With Comparator function.
+Notice we use PriorityQueueCompare class for this one:

 let todos2: PriorityQueueCompare<item> = new PriorityQueueCompare<item>((left: item, right: item) => left.priority < right.priority);